 The emotional response to a diagnosis of cancer (or cancer relapse) may begin as a dysphoric period marked by increasing turmoil.
 The individual will experience sleep and appetite disturbance, anxiety, ruminative thoughts, and fears about the future.
 Epidemiological studies, however, suggest that at least one-half of all people diagnosed with cancer will successfully adapt.

-Markers of successful adaptation to a diagnosis of cancer include the following:[
+Strategies to promote psychological adjustment to a diagnosis of cancer and other chronic diseases include the following:[

 Some studies suggest an association between maladaptive coping styles and higher levels of depression, anxiety, and fatigue symptoms.[